Overview

 What are the signs and symptoms of post-traumatic stress disorder?

-- uncontrollable thoughts about the traumatic event
+- Uncontrollable thoughts about the traumatic event

-- flashbacks and nightmares
+- Vivid flashbacks

-- severe emotional or physical reactions when reminded of the event
+- Severe emotional or physical reactions when reminded of the event

-- avoiding places, people or activities that remind them of the trauma
+- Avoiding places, people or activities that remind them of the trauma

-- showing a loss of interest in the things they used to enjoy
+- Anhedonia – showing a loss of interest in the things they used to enjoy

-- feeling scared a lot of the time
+- Feeling scared a lot of the time

-- needing to be on guard or vigilant
+- Needing to be on guard or vigilant

-- having angry outbursts
+- Having angry outbursts

-- feeling numb and ‘foggy’
+- Feeling numb and ‘foggy’

-- finding it hard to concentrate or be present
+- Finding it hard to concentrate or be present

-- feeling guilty or ashamed
+- Feeling guilty or ashamed

-- having difficulty connecting with other people
+- Having difficulty connecting with other people

-- either not sleeping well or wanting to sleep more than usual
+- Either not sleeping well or wanting to sleep more than usual

-- engaging in reckless or self-destructive behaviour
+- Engaging in reckless or self-destructive behaviour

-What causes post-traumatic stress disorder?
+What contributes to the way a person experiences post-traumatic stress disorder?

 There’s no simple explanation for what causes PTSD.
 However, lots of different things might play a role, including:

-- how often the trauma was experienced and how severe it was
+- How often the trauma was experienced and how severe it was.

-- whether the person has other family members with mental illness
+- Whether the person has other family members with mental illness.

-- the person’s temperament (the way they respond emotionally)
+- The person’s temperament (the way they respond emotionally).

-- the way the person’s brain regulates the stress hormones and chemicals released by their body.
+- The way the person’s brain regulates the stress hormones and chemicals released by their body.

 On top of these things, the person is more likely to develop PTSD if they don’t get any or very little social support after the traumatic event or they experience other challenges in life.